Local elections 2023: Key results

 The party gained 13 seats, enough to take full control of Medway for the first time since 1998.
 The Conservatives fell by 11 seats and lost overall control.

-All the other main parties made gains – Labour up 18, the Lib Dems up six and the Greens up two – but it is Labour who have most to celebrate, taking overall control here for the first time since 1997.
+All the other main parties made gains – Labour up 18, the Lib Dems up six and the Greens up two – but it is Labour which has the most to celebrate, taking overall control here for the first time since 1997.

 Other parties also enjoyed a boost – the Lib Dems up by four and Labour up three – while the Conservatives slumped by 23.